Some Considerations about Children’s Literature in India

 Apart from this, our efforts to promote inter—language and inter-regional understanding, Comparative Literature has come to be an important aspect of literary studies.
 There has been widespread encouragement for studies in comparative literature.

-Identifying unique and insightful literary creations and honoring high flyers with awards has become a tradition now, after independence.
+Identifying unique and insightful literary creations and honouring high flyers with awards has become a tradition now, after independence.
 Earlier, Zamindars and Maharajas of yore discharged this function.

-To cite a brilliant example in Telugu periodicals, there has been Chandamama for six decades which has constantly been growing both in demand and supply, being published in as many as twelve languages and go to many countries.
+In Telugu, a bhasha widely spoken in the South, there have been story-clusters like Vetal Stories, Bhatti Vikramaraka kathalu, Maryadaramanna Stories, Paramanandashishyulu stories.
+To cite a brilliant example in Telugu periodicals, there has been CHANDAMAMA for six decades, which has constantly been growing both in demand and supply, being published in as many as twelve languages and go to many countries.

 Principles of comparative study and evaluation should inevitably start with setting up of points of comparison.
 The following list may be useful as points of comparison between the products in two different languages:

-Entertainment value, the capacity to engage and enlighten the young plastic minds Sustenance and gentility of exposure to various things around.
-Stimulation of reader interests it (what next - the suspense motif is basic):
+• Entertainment value, the capacity to engage and enlighten the young plastic minds Sustenance and gentility of exposure to various things around

 The study should also include the institutions, and organizations in various bhashas as for example A.P.
 Balala Mahasabha, Balananda Sangham, Baalala Academy, Bala Sahitya Parishat in the case of Telugu.

 Notable events Gidugu Sitapati Childrens’ Writers’ Training 1960, Baala Academy Children’s Literature Training Camp )with 100 children and many writers) in 1979 in International Children’s Year Celebrations etc.